Taipo/pareto_security/README.md

 * Options IP address banning
 * Works silently in the background blocking attacks

+A Word on Security:
+Keeping a Wordpress CMS secure is not easy.
+The very best thing you can do to prevent attacks is to always keep your website code, themes and plugins up to date, and remove any plugins and themes you are not using.

+What Pareto Security cannot do ( as with any Web Application Firewall ) is save your website from really really badly written site, theme and/or plugin code, or save your site from attacks that result from when WP administrators do not follow basic security measures.

-Note: Wordfence will flag pareto_security.php as possibly malicious.
+Footnote: Wordfence file scanner will flag pareto_security.php as possibly malicious.
 You can safely add pareto_security.php to the Wordfence ignore list to prevent future messages.

 == Installation ==